prattaydey/Mamba/README.md

 # Mamba :: Prattay Dey, Nafiz Labib, Kartik Vanjani

 ## Implementation of Uno Card Game
 - Traditional uno card game that is runnable through Terminal.
-For, it is single player with 1-3 bots.
+It is single player with 1-3 bots.
 - Might add multi-player functionality.
 - Working with base rules, might expand into things like 0-7 switching hands, flipped cards, etc.